pavuzu/technical-interview-questions/docs/Databases.md

 Magic tables provide a convenient way to access the old and new values during trigger execution, allowing you to implement custom logic based on the changes happening in the table.

-## Questions and Answers: NoSQL - Basics and Concepts
+## Questions and Answers: NoSQL - Fundamentals

 ### What is NoSQL and how does it differ from traditional relational databases?